meker12/commerce-channels.en/help/amazon-channel/ob-creating-magento-attributes.md

 ## Create the Amazon Condition product attribute

-1. Log into your [!DNL Commerce Admin].
+1. Log into your [!DNL Commerce] Admin.

 1. Click **[!UICONTROL Stores]** in the left-side menu.